kruize/kruize-ui/README.md

 ```
 docker run --rm -it -p 9000:3000 sample-kruize-ui
 ```
+Use http://localhost:9000/ to view the UI in Browser.

 ## Code Origin
 This repository uses the patternfly-react-seed base code as copied from [Patternfly Seed](https://github.com/patternfly/patternfly-react-seed).